NULLPointerGuy/MVP_Dagger2_Retrofit/README.md

 # Todo App
-Simple todo application that uses MVP architecture, JUnit for unit testing and Expresso for integration testing.
+(i)Simple todo application that uses MVP architecture, JUnit for unit testing and Expresso for integration testing.
+(ii)Uses same presenter for wear tablet and mobile phone.

 # Structure
 -----------